jonhiggs/all-the-opts/README.md

 ## Provided Functions

+- pgop_add:             context, short, long, description (without last three, show)
+- pgop_context:         show set contexts or add a context
 - pgop_description:     set or show the description
-- pgop_context:         show set contexts or add a context
-- pgop_add:             context, short, long, description (without last three, show)
+- pgop_read:            read the definition of an option
-- pgop_set:             set the value of an argument
+- pgop_set:             set or read the value of an argument

 - pgop_setup:           do this first (may not be necessary)
 - pgop_resources:       the things that are not arguments (what's the real name?)